milovanpms/talk-e/docs/architecture.md

 ## Power consumption estimate

 This estimate was done early in the design process to size the LDO regulator correctly.
-The audio amp (MAX98357A) is fed directly from the battery outpur rather than through the AMS1117, which would never survive a 500 mA peak on top of everything else.
+The audio amp (MAX98357A) is fed directly from the battery output rather than through the AMS1117, which would never survive a 500 mA peak on top of everything else.

 | Component | Typical current |
 |---|---|